 You will also learn how to erect a light weight tarpaulin (tarp) so you can shelter from the elements.
 You’ll learn simple knots that are easy to remember and then be able too use those same knots to put up and try a hammock.

 Had the most fantastic time and have learnt to many new skills, built my confidence – Thank you

 Safe drinking water

 Sometimes it’s easy to take water for granted.
 It’s just a matter of turning the tap on and there we have it, clean, safe drinking water.
 When camping or on a hike, you’ll probably have water in containers, but what happens when it runs out and there are no taps near by?
 There are many places to get water from when in the countryside, but most will be put off by worrying about it being safe to drink.
 We will consider some of the places and then focus on how to make this water safe to drink.
 You will learn how to to filter and purify the water.

 As with most outdoor activities there are some health and safety issues to be considered.
 Topics covered will include safety around the campfire, toilet and washing arrangements, adverse weather, camp location and first aid provision.

 Lunch will be cooked on a campfire, so there will be an opportunity to help with cooking.
 Cooking methods will vary, for example we may bake potatoes and or other vegetables in embers, steam fish, kebab meat or vegetarian option and or create a stir fry in a large skillet.

 You will be guided around the woodland, learning how to identify trees, gain knowledge of how they can be used.
 Depending on the season, we will also forage for a few edibles to add a little variety to our meal and or make a herbal brew!

-That’s all the courses and events, done, dusted and finished for 2017.
-Don’t worry, dates for 2018 will be announced soon, please subscribe and you’ll get these announcements sent direct to your inbox!
+Update 03-Mar-18: Course dates for 2018 will be announced very soon, please subscribe and you’ll get these announcements sent direct to your inbox!